 Member schools of the TrustED Cohort receive the following annual benefits and services:

-#2: TrustED School Leadership 360 (TSL360) Assessment: The TSL360 establishes initial base-line data to identify strengths as well as areas for improvement.
+#2: TrustED School Leadership 360 (TSL360) Assessment: The TSL360 establishes initial baseline data to identify strengths and areas for improvement.

-#3—Parent/Employee Attitude & Opinion Survey: This survey tool establishes baseline data of school health in order to inform strategic improvement planning.
+#3—Parent/Employee Attitude & Opinion Survey: This survey tool establishes baseline data of school health to inform strategic improvement planning.

-#4—Initial Live or Virtual Training/Consult: The following is a typical agenda for the initial sessions:
+#5—Initial Onsite or Virtual Training/Consult: The following is a typical schedule for the initial sessions:

 - Initiate professional development action plans for the leadership, as well as identifying priorities for school improvement.

-- Conduct focus group interviews with “moral owners” of the school (i.e. those who are fully committed to the school’s mission, purposes, and values).
+- Conduct focus group interviews with “moral owners” of the school (i.e., those fully committed to the school’s mission, purposes, and values).

-- Provide professional development with teachers — identifying needs and strengths among the faculty as to competency levels around curriculum, instruction and assessment practices.
+- Provide professional development with teachers — identifying needs and strengths among the faculty regarding competency levels around curriculum, instruction, assessment, and learning environment practices.

-#5—School Improvement Action Planning: Guidance and facilitation in the development of a data-informed and measurable school improvement action plan.
+#6—School Improvement Action Planning: Guidance and facilitation in developing a data-informed and measurable school improvement action plans.

-#6—Ongoing Distance Consulting & Coaching: Consultation and support through the entire term of the cohort period via Email/Phone/Zoom consulting sessions, as well as reviewing key school documents (e.g. policy manuals, organizational structures, job descriptions, etc.).
+#7—Ongoing Distance Consulting & Coaching: Consultation and support through the entire term of the cohort period via Email/Phone/Zoom consulting sessions, as well as reviewing key school documents (e.g., policy manuals, organizational structures, job descriptions, etc.).

-#7—Subsequent Onsite or Virtual Training & Consultation: Cohort membership includes two two-day onsite visits during the academic year or equivalent virtual sessions in order to facilitate direct and ongoing training of the leadership, as well as the faculty and staff.
+#8—Subsequent Onsite or Virtual Training & Consultation: Cohort membership includes two two-day onsite visits during the academic year or equivalent virtual sessions to facilitate direct and ongoing training of the leadership, faculty, and staff.